LayoutVLM: Differentiable Optimization of 3D Layout via Vision-Language Models: Experiments

 \subsection{Finetuning LayoutVLM}

 In this experiment, we investigate whether fine-tuning pre-trained VLMs with our scene layout representation improves physical feasibility and semantic coherence.
 Specifically, we compare this approach with fine-tuning VLMs to directly predict numerical poses.
 Since the 3D-Front training data consist of typical household room types, we evaluated the fine-tuned models on test cases within the residential category (i.e., bedroom, living room, and dining room).
 As these test cases include unseen 3D assets from Objaverse and even new object categories, this experiment also assessed generalization capability.
+We extract the ground-truth layouts from 3D scenes by selecting defined spatial relations higher than predetermined thresholds.
+The language instructions are generated based on the type of rooms annotated in the 3D scene dataset.
+We finetune the open-sourced LLaVA-NeXT-Interleave~\cite{li2024llava} model via LoRA and GPT4-o via the publicly available finetuning API.

 The results in \Cref{tab:finetuning_ablation} show that: 1) fine-tuning with our scene representation is more effective than using direct numerical values, and 2) our approach significantly improves the performance of the open-source model.
 The relatively limited improvement in the closed-source model likely stems from its existing ability to leverage our scene representation through prompt instructions, as shown in previous experiments.
 In contrast, the open-source VLM struggles with zero-shot layout generation.
 Fine-tuning with our scene representation enables it to generate better layouts for residential room types with unseen objects.